gaurav07ydv/intelligent-light-intensity-measurement-system/README.md

 - Model performance details are available in `ml_model/model_results.md`
 - Dataset is available in `data/lux_data.csv`
 - Final project presentation is available in `docs/expo_presentation.pptx`

+## Point of Contact
+**Gaurav Yadav**
+Team LuxSense
+SRM Institute of Science and Technology, Tiruchirappalli
+For project-related queries, please contact through this GitHub repository.

 ## Conclusion
 This project demonstrates that a low-cost LDR sensor can be made more reliable through machine learning-based calibration.
 By using TSL2561 as a reference sensor and BH1750 as a secondary comparison sensor, the system improves light measurement accuracy and applies it to automatic lighting control.
 The final prototype proves that low-cost sensing combined with machine learning can be used for practical indoor smart lighting applications.